About Flashpaper

 - Text secrets

-- Your text is encrypted server-side and stored as ciphertext in the database (max 4 KB).
+- Your text is encrypted immediately in memory (server-side) and stored as ciphertext in the database (max 4 KB).
 The plaintext is never written to disk.

 - File secrets

-- Your file is encrypted server-side and the ciphertext is written atomically to disk.
-The plaintext file is encrypted in-memory and is never written to disk.
-We store only the path and metadata in the database (max 25 MB).
+- Files are streamed through an encryption layer before being written to disk.
+The plaintext file is encrypted in-memory and is never written to disk (max 25 MB).

 - Passphrase (optional)